Katharine Bailey is Director of Policy at the Centre for Evaluation and Monitoring (CEM).

-Alex Quigley is an English teacher and Director of Research School, at Huntington School, in York.
-He is an English teacher who reads and writes about research evidence, attempting to translate it into practice.
+English teacher and Director of Research School, at Huntington School, in York.

-He writes a regular blog at www.theconfidentteacher.com and is a regular columnist for Teach Secondary magazine.
-He also writes occasionally for the Guardian, and has given talks at the Wellington Festival of Education, NorthernRocks, ResearchEd York and ResearchEd in the past year.
+Prolific blogger and regular columnist for Teach Secondary magazine.
+He also writes occasionally for the Guardian, and has given talks at the Wellington Festival of Education, NorthernRocks, ResearchEd York and ResearchEd.